Skip to main content

 What the research teaches us

-Allowing a cat to hunt can damage the ecosystem, but you also likely want to keep your feline friend happy.
+Allowing a cat to hunt can damage the ecosystem, but you also want to keep your feline friend happy.
 The researchers found that the Birdsbesafe collar cover was the best method for reducing the consumption of wild prey.
 These collars come in bright collars that are easy for birds to spot, so your cat gets the thrill of the chase while the birds can fly away unscathed.

 Other methods to reduce a cat’s hunting instinct included providing food with high meat content and offering objects for playtime.
 Engaging your cat in a rousing session with his favorite fish pole is a great way to bond and let him act like the tiny predator he is without actually killing anything.